In scoping

 Why this matters

-A legislature that does not meet its own published rules is not a legislature — it's theatre.
+A legislature that does not meet its own published rules erodes public trust.
 Accountability here is not partisan.
 It is arithmetic.
 Was the bill filed?
 Did it get a hearing?
 Did the vote match the speech?
 The answers exist in the record.
-TASFGA's job is to put them in one place and keep them there.
+TASFGA aims to put them in one place and keep them there.